 CCIF Limited Partnership loan receivable bearing interest at 4% per annum, repayable at the sole and absolute option of the CCIF Limited Partnership.
-The loan is unsecured, matures on December 8, 2022 and can be extended by an additional five years (Note 18).
+The loan is unsecured, matures on December 8, 2022 and can be extended by an additional five years at the option of the CCIF Fund Management (Note 17).